Home Blog

 However, any dosage conversion or switching of medication should be done under the supervision of an expert ADHD doctor.

 Both Dexedrine and Adderall have the same half-life of about six hours and reach peak concentration in the body in about one to three hours.
-It means that their short-acting tablets require multiple dosing during the day to maintain the remission of ADHD symptoms.
+This means that the short-acting tablets require multiple doses during the day to effectively manage ADHD symptoms.

 Always Heed a Physician's Instructions

-While this guide accurately covers the Dexedrine prescription, it should not replace your conversation with a doctor.
+While this guide presents information regarding the medication Dexedrine, it should not replace your conversation with a doctor.
 Working closely with a prescriber ensures that patients take a holistic approach to dealing with ADHD.
 To consult with an experienced mental health professional, contact MEDvidi today.

 Sources